damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## stsCallback$

-The `stsCallback$` observable gets emitted _after_ the library has handled the possible sts callback.
-You can perform initial setups and custom workflows inside your application when the STS redirects you back to your app.
+The `stsCallback$` observable gets emitted _after_ the library has handled the possible secure token server callback.
+You can perform initial setups and custom workflows inside your application when the secure token server redirects you back to your app.

 Example: